eResources Especially for Kids

 Pairs classic video storybooks with related nonfiction books, offering an engaging way to link fact and fiction, reinforce early reading skills, and introduce children to a world of knowledge and exploration.

 TumbleBooks add animation, sound, music and narration to existing picture books, producing an electronic picture book which you can read or have read to you.
-TumbleBooks are created in flash animation and require the Adobe Flash Player Plugin.
+You'll also find chapter books, math stories, puzzles and games, and videos.
+All content is available for PCs and Macs.
+Some content is also available for use on iPhones/iPads.
+To access, select "mobile" from the "Choose" menu in the top right corner.

 Create your very own story using my StoryMaker.
 You control the characters and objects, my StoryMaker creates sentences for you or you can enter your own words.
 Once you are done with your story, you can print it out.